 Let’s start my list of the top holiday destinations in the UK with the most obvious suggestion: London.
-The city really needs no introduction, nor explanation for why you need to visit… However whether you’re planning on a solo break, a couple’s vacation, or a fun trip with friends, London really does have something to offer everyone!
+The city really needs no introduction, nor explanation for why you need to visit… However whether you’re planning on a solo break, a couple’s getaway, or quick trip with friends, London really does have something to offer everyone!

 Plus, no matter how many times you visit, key landmarks never seem to lose their appeal.
 For example, there’s something so magical about Buckingham Palace, or a visit to the Royal Mews, that I still get excited every time I walk past.

 This said, there are so many different parts of London to explore, that you can always find somewhere new to visit as well.
 In fact, I could probably make a whole other list all about the different places to go within the city… But to summarise, Notting Hill and Dulwich Village are two of my personal favourite areas to explore!